IoT connectivity options – how to choose the right one?

 Power consumption

-Some connectivity technologies, such as a mobile network, are quite electricity-drawing.
-It may be a problem when a device is to transmit a lot of data while working on a battery.
+Some technologies for connected devices, such as a mobile network, are quite electricity-consuming.
+This may be a problem when a device transmits a lot of data while working on a battery.

 However, there are certain technologies that enable using one battery for the whole life cycle of a device.
 In such a case, of course, the power consumption must be minimal.
 It can be achieved by limiting data transfer and range, which results in significantly lower power consumption but greater latency.